yousufdarr/soundcloud-track-sort-default-extension/README.md

-# SoundCloud Default Sort Chrome Extension
+# Soundcloud Track Sort Default Chrome Extension

 A Chrome extension that automatically selects your preferred sort option on SoundCloud track pages.